adaschevici/react-advanced/content/monorepo/code/_index.md

 3. build the storybook showcase
 4. build the react app with the added dependency on the component library
-5. add the npm scripts to the top level `package.json` in order to allow us to run commands easier (ie clean, bootstrap, build component library, build storybook, build app, build storybook)
+5. add the npm scripts to the top level `package.json` in order to allow us to run commands easier (ie clean, bootstrap, build component library, build storybook, build app)

 ### Boilerplate